 Not All Data Are Equally Valuable (Beware of the Vanity Metric)

 Vanity metrics are stats that look great in a press release but don’t necessarily translate in any meaningful way to business results.
 Examples include the number of Twitter followers or how many people have watched a clever video your company posted on YouTube.
-In reality, these numbers give you very little insight into how your product will resonate with customers or how much revenue it will generate.
+In reality, these numbers give product management very little insight into how the product will resonate with customers or how much revenue it will generate.

 “Not all data are equally valuable (beware of the vanity metric).”

 Worse, when you rely on these sorts of metrics — which can be tempting because they suggest interest and engagement with your company — you risk developing a very skewed view of the actual level of interest in your products.
 People watch YouTube videos and follow companies on Twitter for lots of reasons, many of which have nothing to do with an interest in those companies’ products or services.

 Limit and Prioritize the Metrics You Use in Your Roadmap Decisions